siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 For Linux: sh editor.sh
 ```
 \
+Refer to the SP [Quick Start Guide](https://docs.wso2.com/display/SP400/Quick+Start+Guide) for more information.
-After successfully starting the SP the terminal should look like this in Linux,\
+After successfully starting the SP editor the terminal should look like this in Linux,\
 \
 ![](../images/after-starting-sp.png?raw=true "Terminal after starting WSO2 Stream Processor Text Editor")

-Refer to the SP [Quick Start Guide](https://docs.wso2.com/display/SP400/Quick+Start+Guide) for more information.
 After starting the WSO2 Stream Processor access the Text
 Editor by visiting the following link in your browser